Tornadoes of 2022: November 17 (Australia)

-In 2024, a caver discovered on Google Earth an 11-kilometre (6.8 mile) vegetation-stripped track on the Nullarbor Plain, ranging between 160 and 250 metres (175 and 273 yards) wide; it straddles the border of South and Western Australia, about 120km (74.5 miles) north of Eucla.
+In 2024, a caver discovered on Google Earth an 11-kilometre (6.8 mile) vegetation-stripped track on the Nullarbor Plain, ranging between 160 and 250 metres (175 and 273 yards) wide; it straddles the border of South and Western Australia, about 120 km (74.5 miles) north of Eucla.
 Word eventually reached Dr. Matej Lipar, a physical geographer from the Slovenian Academy of Sciences and Arts, who then authored a study in the Journal of Southern Hemisphere Earth Systems Science.

-Evidence suggests wind speeds of faster than 100 kilometres per hour (62 miles per hour) – possibly more than 200kph (124mph).
+Evidence suggests wind speeds of faster than 100 kilometres per hour (62 miles per hour) – possibly more than 200kph (124 mph).
 This would put it at F2 or F3 on the six-category Fujita scale for measuring tornadoes.
 However, John Allen, a meteorologist at Central Michigan University who was not involved in the study, said it was a leap to assign an intensity estimate on the tornado without damage indicators, such as damage to buildings, which are more robust than desert scrub.